This list sets out defined terms that are used in the portal and the FAQ documents.

 Convertible Loan Agreement or CLA

-The convertible loan agreement to be entered into by the Investors, the Investee Company and UK FF Nominees Limited following a successful Application to the Future Fund.
+The convertible loan agreement to be entered into by the Lead Investor, any Other Investors (if applicable), the Investee Company and UK FF Nominees Limited following a successful Application .

 The discount that the Investors will receive compared to the share price at which other shares in the Investee Company are being issued (or have been issued in a previous funding round) in respect of a conversion event.